rabbitmq/rabbitmq-server/deps/rabbitmq_trust_store/README.md

 There is no convenient means with which to change it in realtime, that is, without making configuration changes to TLS listening sockets.

-This plugin maintains a list of trusted .PEM formatted TLS (x509) certificates in a given directory, refreshing at configurable intervals, or when `rabbitmqctl eval 'rabbit_trust_store:refresh().'` is invoked.
+This plugin maintains a list of trusted .PEM formatted TLS (x509) certificates, refreshing at configurable intervals, or when `rabbitmqctl eval 'rabbit_trust_store:refresh().'` is invoked.
 Said certificates are then used to verify inbound TLS connections for the entire RabbitMQ node (all plugins and protocols).
 The list is node-local.